 Pandiculation helps create communication between the brain and the muscles.
-It is apart of our proprioception- our first person awareness of ourselves.
+It is a part of our proprioception – our first person awareness of ourselves.
 If you were to simply say to your muscles “relax”, that is form a third person point of view, the muscle has no way to receive or understand that message.
 We have to use our proprioception to regain voluntary control of our muscular system.
 By contracting more deeply into the habituated pattern (into the muscles affected by SMA), we reestablish communication within the nervous system.
 The brain is able to once again recognize that control over the contraction.
 By slowly releasing the muscle from that deep contraction, the brain maintains the feedback loop to and from the muscle, resetting the level of what it recognizes as a “relaxed” and a “contracted” muscle.
 This is pandiculation.

-Practice daily Somatic exercises and explorations help to establish these healthy patterns, preventing SMA.
+Practice of daily Somatic exercises and explorations help to establish these healthy patterns, preventing SMA.
 It is especially important to practice first thing in the morning.
 When we sleep, our brains take our voluntary nervous system “off line” in a sense, preventing us from using our muscles during dream states.
-Then when we wake up in the morning, we come back “on line”, putting all of our habituated patterns back for immediate use.
+When we wake up in the morning, we come back “on line”, putting all of our habituated patterns back for immediate use.
 When we practice Somatic Explorations first thing in the morning, this is the first information that our brains get.
 It is the hope that by giving the brain healthy habits during this “boot up” phase in the morning, we prevent the unhealthy habits of SMA.

 ~ Carrie Day, rev.11/25/2022, daysomatics.com